 1. Programme name & code

 Give a clear name as this will appear on the external URL for applicants.
-Use code which helps you search and filter data when using excel.
-The code needs to be unique, add the scholastic year to the code to make them unique. i.e. Marketing2019 / Marketing 2020.
+Use codes which helps you search and filter data when using Export to Excel.
+The code needs to be unique.
+Why not add the scholastic year to the code to make them unique?

 2. Status